-Find dog friendly accommodation on Dartmoor, and discover holiday cottages, B&B's and hotels where dogs are welcome!
-Dogs love Dartmoor, and there's so much to sniff and explore.
-You can find Dartmoor accommodation where dogs are welcome, with a fenced garden, or filter by the number of dogs you will be bringing.
+Dogs love Dartmoor: there's so much to sniff and explore here, from long walks over the high moors to gentle walks through bluebell woods and across open grassland.
+Choose a place to stay where dogs are welcome; with a fenced garden, or by the number of dogs you will be bringing.
 Don't forget to visit our Dog Blog too!

 Ceylon, 2 bedroom, is one of two stylish, semi-detached, upside down cottages cleverly converted from a barn.
 Excellent for two family parties to share (interconnecting doors available).

 Waterleat Farm, is situated one and half miles north of Ashburton town and is set in a woodland valley which runs up to the edge of open moorland next to the Ashburn river.
 It offers comfortable spacious accommodation.
 Sleeps 2 + Double Sofa Bed + Cot.

 Tavistock's most established hotel and well worth visiting for good food and accommodation.
 Generously sized bedrooms including some four posters choices, family rooms and pet friendly options.
 There's an easy to use 'check availability' feature on the hotel website but don't forget to ring and ask if they have any last minute deals - you could benefit from a late deal.
 Most impressive conference room now at the rear of the hotel and this hotel has a sensible car park for guests.

 This converted old coach house cottage that sleeps up to 5 is attached to a big Grade II listed Victorian rectory set in 40 acres of sheep grazed meadows.
 Lovely location to enjoy excellent walks or the nearby South Hams beaches.
 Inside the cottage is smart and stylish with two bedrooms (1 double and 1 twin).